 So the best advice to save money on car maintenance?

 Take it regularly to a certified true and trusted car care professional.
-Doing this will ensure that your car’s engine will not break down when you least expect it and logically, you’d save yourself as well from spending time and again for a car repair.
+Doing this will ensure that your car’s engine will not break down when you least expect it, and logically, you’d save yourself as well from spending time and again on a car repair.

-So here is a better way to save money on a long travel: rent a car instead.
-This way, you will only have to spend for the rental and nothing else.
-The car rental company you deal with will have everything covered including the fuel and the maintenance.
+So here is a better way to save money on a long trip: rent a car instead.
+This way, you will only have to spend on the rental and nothing else.
+The car rental company you deal with will have everything covered, including the fuel and the maintenance.